Annica Smedius: Career

 Smedius sang in the bands Oddjob and Glenns Orkester and for many Swedish versions of Disney animated films.

 Between 1991 and 1992, she worked as a radio presenter on Sveriges Radio P3.
 She can be also heard in many documentaries on TV4 and TV4 Fakta, and narrated Mission: Save Life (Uppdrag: Rädda Liv) organized by MSF.
 For several years she was also Axess TV's channel voice for announcements and trailers.

 Smedius previously also worked as a translator between 1992 and 2002, for shows like Aladdin, Bear in the Big Blue House, The New Adventures of Winnie the Pooh, Princess Gwenevere and the Jewel Riders, Higglytown Heroes (as Mrs. Whiskers) and more.

 As a voice actress, Smedius has been interviewed for numerous Swedish podcasts, most notably Röstskådespelarna and Art is Alive with Zeventine in collaboration with Paramount+ for the reboot of Rugrats for which she voiced Tommy and Angelica Pickles for the Swedish dub.
+She is the Swedish voice for the Canadian-American voice actress Jennifer Hale.